-- Desktop - this is your Desktop, containing the shortcuts, files and folders you have added to it.
+- Desktop - this is your desktop, containing the shortcuts, files, and folders you have added to it.

 - OneDrive - if you are using the OneDrive cloud storage service from Microsoft, this is where your OneDrive files are stored.

-- Open the Users folder and then your user account’s folder, by double clicking or double tapping on them.
-To give you an example, my user account is named Ciprian and Windows is installed on the “C:” drive.
-Therefore I have browsed to “C:\Users\Ciprian ” .
+- Open the Users folder and then your user account’s folder by double-clicking or double-tapping on them.
+For example, one of our user accounts is named Digital Citizen, and Windows 10 is installed on the “C:” drive.
+Therefore we browsed to “C:\Users\Digital Citizen.”

-One improvement in newer versions of Windows is that they offer easy access to some of the most common user folders.
-For example, in Windows 10, if you open File Explorer , go to This PC.
-There you will find the shortcuts to the following user folders: Desktop, Documents, Downloads, Music, Pictures and Videos.
-As you can see, they are not all your user folders, just the ones that you are more likely to use on a regular basis.
+One improvement in Windows 10 compared to earlier versions of Windows operating systems is that it offers easy access to some of the most common user folders.
+If you open File Explorer and go to This PC, you should find shortcuts for all these user folders: Desktop, Documents, Downloads, Music, Pictures, and Videos.

 In the Properties window for the selected folder, go to the Location tab.
-There you can view its current location on your computer.
+There, you can view its current location on your computer.
 Click or tap Move.

 Browse to the new location where you want the folder to be moved and click or tap Select Folder.

 The new location is now shown in the Location tab.
 To apply the change, click or tap OK.

 You are asked if you want to move all the existing files from the old location to the new one.
-We recommend that you click or tap Yes , so that everything is moved and you don’t have issues finding old files that are kept in the old location.
+We recommend that you click or tap Yes so that everything is moved and you don’t have issues finding old files that are kept in the old location.

 The files found at the old location are now moved over.
 Once the process ends, you are done moving the selected user folder to a new location.

 The lesson here is the following: when moving the location of a user folder, don’t use a location used by another user folder.
-Make sure that you move it to a location that is not being used by another user folder.
+Make sure that you move it to a location that is not used by another user folder.